DNA Banking Process

 - WHOLE BLOOD: Collect 10 ml of whole blood in EDTA (purple top tube) or ACD (yellow top tube).

-- CELL CULTURE & FRESH, FROZEN TISSUE: Please contact us for details.
+- FRESH FROZEN TISSUE: Tissue to be sent frozen on dry ice.
+Please contact us for details.